 What needs to happen to put things right?

-What are you going to do differently next time?
-(What could be done to stop at happening again?)
+What can be done differently next time?
+Or What could be done to stop this happening again?